 - The Anterior Posterior Vaginal Repair with Mesh is one of the most complex and meticulous cosmetic surgeries performed today.
 It requires extensive experience, precision, and accuracy to create the optimal results the patient desires and deserves.
 Many surgeons have little to no experience with this type of advanced urogynecology surgery.
 The patient should research and be conscious of the surgeon’s educational background, training, and practical experience.

-- The patient should take a rest (refrain from any physical activities), and be still for at least 3-5 days after the Anterior Posterior Vaginal Repair with Mesh to enable the wound to heal faster.
+- The patient should take a rest (refrain from any physical activities), and be still for at least 5-7 days after the Anterior Posterior Vaginal Repair with Mesh to enable the wound to heal faster.
 The patient may return to work after 5 to 7 days of the surgery, she should have little movement as possible to avoid wound disruption for 1-2 weeks after the surgery.
 The patient should refrain from some types of exercise affecting pelvic muscle movement for 6-8 weeks after the surgery.

 - The Anterior Posterior Vaginal Repair with Mesh is performed in our operating room for approximately 1-2 hours under General Anesthesia.
 The patient has to refrain from drinking water or food for at least 6 hours prior to the surgery in order to decrease the risk of aspirating gastric contents during or after surgery.
 This complication is very serious, and the patient needs to strictly follow our recommendations.